Global well-posedness of the nonlinear Hartree equation for infinitely many particles with singular interaction: Introduction

 \subsection{Acknowledgement}

+This research was supported by the Chung-Ang Univ ersity research grant in 2024.
 Y. Hong was supported by National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) (No. RS-2023-00208824 and No. RS-2023-00219980).
 S. Hadama was supported by JST, the establishment of university fellowships towards the creation of science technology innovation, Grant Number JPMJFS2123.